What’s cuter than pink? Gradiated pink, that’s what.

 If you want to dye all of your hair, you have to repeat the process slowly and carefully.
 Something to note, though, it is always best when the color is intense at the bottom.
 When you are bleaching the middle and upper part of the hair, you aim for a bit of unevenness, and don’t let the color sit for too long.
 It shouldn’t be as intense as at the tips.

 Your clock starts running the moment you apply dye onto your strands, so periodically check your earlier foils to see if they’ve reached your target intensity.
 You might have to rinse these first ones off even if you’re not done with setting all your sections.

-Coat on a deep-conditioning treatment to help nourish and replenish your just-dyed strands (we like how Dove Intensive Repair Deep Treatment Mask helps restore hair proteins and fortify damaged hair).
+Coat on a deep-conditioning treatment to help nourish and replenish your just-dyed strands.
+We like how Bed Head by TIGI Colour Goddess Miracle Treatment Mask helps restore hair proteins and fortify damaged hair.
 Leave on for 5 to 10 minutes, rinse with warm water and you’re ready to rock your new pink ombré hair!